-The Aboriginal Youth Entrepreneurship Program (AYEP) is funded, and dependent on funding to run, by the Paul Martin Family Foundation and as specified, is only open to First Nations, Métis, and Inuit students.
+The Indigenous Youth Entrepreneurship Program (IYEP) is funded, and dependent on funding to run, by the Martin Family Initiative.

 The two-credit program focuses on ways in which entrepreneurs recognize opportunities, generate ideas, and organize resources to plan successful ventures that enable them to achieve their goals.
 Students create business plans for their own ventures.
 Through hands-on experiences, they will have opportunities to develop the values, characteristics, and skills often associated with successful entrepreneurs.
-The goal of AYEP is to help Aboriginal youth develop the attitudes and skills necessary to achieve success in secondary school, in the workplace, during post-secondary education or training, and in daily life.
+The goal of IYEP is to help Indigenous youth develop the attitudes and skills necessary to achieve success in secondary school, in the workplace, during post-secondary education or training, and in daily life.
 The program invites students to develop entrepreneurial opportunities that can lead to business ownership.
 They gain an introduction to business that will help them prepare for the working world regardless of their choice of career.
 The program is also designed to improve proficiency in business mathematics, English, accounting, marketing, and information and communications technology, while supporting the acquisition of leadership skills.

-BDI3CZ Introduction to Entrepreneurship
+Introduction to Entrepreneurship